-The American Sunday School Union was founded in Philadelphia in l8l7 as the Sunday and Adult School Union, and changed its name to the ASSU in l824.
-Its aims were to educate children and adults and teach them to read through the use of booklets published by the Union, and to send missionaries out to frontier areas.
+The American Sunday School Union was founded in Philadelphia in 1817 as the Sunday and Adult School Union, and changed its name to the ASSU in 1824.
+Its aims were to establish Sunday schools and to educate children and adults, teaching them to read through the use of booklets published by the Union.

 The moral tracts and chapbooks published by the Union were strictly non-denominational and were intended to promote literacy, moral conduct and good citizenship.
 The majority of the publications contain illustrations, ranging from crude woodcuts to highly finished line engravings.
 Many of the stories are set in specific locations, providing a fascinating picture of mid-19th-century America.

 The chapbooks are bound in 50 volumes and housed in their own miniature pedimented bookcase.
 Although published in high quantities, survival rates among these ephemeral pamphlets are low, and all of the tracts appear to be scarce, even in American library collections.